sgithubuser/JaveTraining1.1/README.md

 Important Info
 - For all testscripts, page object is created.
 - Global Selenium helper class is aslo created for selenium operations being used in tests
+- Custom exception, Constants, Utils are also placed in separate directories.
+Currently in test directory only for better visibility and understanding